opiter09/Fossil-Fighters-Randomizer/README.md

 - If the custom starter is over 100, it will appear to revive Chelon.
 This is purely cosmetic, though
 - Failing the starter cleaning freezes the game.
-I tried editing the spot that should have fixed it (0xB18 in episode/e0047, if you're interested) but that didn't workso uh, good luck if your starter head is hard to clean
+I tried editing the spot that should have fixed it but that didn't work so uh, good luck if your starter head is hard to clean
 - The Starter in GP button force-swaps Spinax fossils and your starter's.
 If the starter is custom and has a number over 100, it will force-swap Spinax and Chelon instead
 - The three vivosaurs listed in the box Post-Game Vivos, naturally, only appear post-game.